Everything you need to know about inflammation

-Inflammation is one of the nine causes of ageing and scientists believe that it’s the culprit behind a number of serious diseases, as well as acne, skin conditions, heavy periods, headaches and even hangovers.
+Inflammation is one of the culprits behind a number of serious diseases, as well as acne, skin conditions, heavy periods, headaches and even hangovers.

 This short-term inflammation is good, because it helps your body repair, but if it happens long-term it’s very bad news because that “army of helpers” disrupts proper functioning of the area where the inflammation is located.
 Imagine if an emergency response team moved into the road outside your house and refused to leave; it would cause all kinds of chaos.
 And, in our bodies, chronic inflammation also causes chaos, and worse, when it happens it’s largely silent.
 Which is worrying because scientists believe that chronic inflammation is behind a number of serious diseases from Alzheimer’s to cancer.

-Stress is believed to be a huge factor in inflammation, and bad dietary choices – such as refined sugar, processed food and lots of bad fats – are also a factor says Sara:
+Stress is believed to be a huge factor in inflammation, and bad dietary choices – such as refined sugar, processed food and lots of bad fats – also play a part.

-As well as reducing stress, eating a diet which is rich in leafy greens and other colourful vegetables (which is why wellness warriors advise that we ‘eat the rainbow’) good fats like avocado and olive oil, some fish and lot of turmeric, you can fight inflammation by whipping up a powerful anti-inflammatory drink every morning.
+As well as reducing stress, eating a diet which is rich in leafy greens and other colourful vegetables, good fats like avocado and olive oil, some fish and lot of turmeric, you can fight inflammation by whipping up a powerful anti-inflammatory drink every morning.

 Hot water with fresh lemon slices: Starting the day with hot water and lemon is more than an easy way to kickstart your metabolism.
 It helps to alkalise the system, reduces acidity and brings down inflammation levels.
 It also helps to improve digestion, and can even improve liver function.